LamonatoAndrea/HolidayHackChallenge2023_writeup/10 - Game Cartridges: Vol 2/README.md

 | ![audio](imgs/audio.png) | `−−· ·−·· −−−−− ·−· −·−−` | `GL0RY` |

 And the flag is `GL0RY`, with a `0` not an `O`...that also took its time, and manual decoding 🙂

+### Thanks to @CaveVenom1
+You don’t know that, and maybe I should drop you a message on Discord, but I think I wouldn’t make it if it wasn’t for your message 🙂